EnableX/voice-api-outbound-video-room/README.md

+# EnableX Programmable Voice API: Outbound Calls Client Examples and Setup Guide

-# Mastering Outbound Calls with EnableX Programmable Voice APIs: Comprehensive Guide
+Explore Essential Client Examples for Illustrating Outbound Calls with Enablex Programmable Voice APIs.

-Initiate Outbound Calls effortlessly with EnableX Programmable Voice APIs.
-Follow these steps: Clone the repository, configure environment variables, and set up webhooks for event notifications.
-Ensure SSL security for LISTEN_SSL.
-Make it work on Mac, Linux, or Windows.
-Easily create and manage outbound calls.
-Kickstart your voice communication with "client-outbound-videoroom.js" script.

-## Pre-requisite
+Prerequisite Checklist:
-- You will need Enablex Application credentials, APP ID and APP KEY.
-To find credentials, register with EnableX (https://portal.enablex.io/cpaas/trial-sign-up/).
+Enablex Application Credentials: Ensure you have your APP ID and APP KEY readily available.
+You can obtain these credentials by registering with EnableX at https://portal.enablex.io/cpaas/trial-sign-up/.
-- You will need a place for hosting this application either cloud or local machine.
+Hosting Environment: Secure a suitable hosting environment, whether it's on the cloud or a local machine.

+These instructions provide a step-by-step guide on how to initiate Outbound Calls, utilizing the powerful capabilities of Enablex Programmable Voice APIs.

 ## Installation
 - `git clone https://github.com/EnableX/voice-api-outbound-video-room.git`